HMS Petard (G56): The Aegean

-Petard's Aegean campaign, in what became known as the "Destroyers' graveyard", began on 7 October 1943, the day that the island of Cos or Kos, fell to the Germans.
+Petard's Aegean campaign, in what became known as the "destroyers' graveyard", began on 7 October 1943, the day that the island of Cos or Kos, fell to the Germans.
 She, with Panther was escorting the anti-aircraft cruiser Carlisle and searching at night, with two Hunt-class destroyers, for a German force reportedly heading for the island of Leros.
 They withdrew at dawn, the two Hunts being relieved by Rockwood (also Hunt-class) and the Miaoulis.
 The five-ship flotilla was attacked by sixteen Ju 87 dive bombers.
 Panther was sunk and Carlisle, hit four times, was damaged beyond repair.
-To make matters worse, air cover was reduced when American North Africa-based Lightnings were transferred to the Central Mediterranean theatre.
+Air cover was reduced when American North Africa-based Lockheed P-38 Lightnings were transferred to the Central Mediterranean theatre.
 Petard made two trips to Leros at night with troops, vehicles and stores, hiding in neutral Turkish waters during the day.
 A third attempt had to be abandoned while Petard was in Leros harbour due to the severity of the bombing.

 These reinforcement runs continued, with varying degrees of success.
-Air attacks were not the only worry: another threat was from mines.
+Air attacks were not the only worry, another threat was from mines.
 On 22/23 October Petard and another destroyer, Eclipse, acting after the loss of the Hunt class Hurworth and the Adrias (which lost a third of her forward section before being beached), entered a minefield east (rather than west) of Kalymnos Island.
-Eclipse was sunk with heavy loss of life, but Petard, picking up survivors, managed to withdraw to safety.
+Eclipse was sunk with great loss of life, but Petard, picking up survivors, managed to withdraw to safety.

 The tempo did not let up.
 On 24/25 October, after landing a naval base party at Leros, Petard moved to a Turkish bay to lay up for the day.
 She continued to be scrutinised by the Turks and buzzed by German aircraft.
 On another occasion, Turkish officials boarded the ship demanding to know when Petard might sail.
 It was only when shown a stripped-down (but perfectly serviceable) engine and being told that it was essential it was repaired that they relented.
 Wardroom hospitality also helped.

 For Petard's fifth Aegean sortie, Egan, as senior officer, was in charge of a three-destroyer flotilla loaded with men and stores that met up with the cruiser Aurora on 30 October; her extra anti-aircraft firepower was soon needed.
-Having thwarted a high-altitude attack, with help from accompanying Beaufighters, a further raid of 14 Ju 87s succeeded in hitting Aurora amidships, killing 46 and wounding 20.
+Having thwarted a high-altitude attack, with help from accompanying Beaufighters, a further raid by 14 Ju 87s hit Aurora amidships, killing 46 and wounding 20.
 Aurora withdrew, escorted by the destroyer Beaufort.
 That left Petard and Belvoir to complete their mission to Leros.
-Still harassed by bombing, the two ships continued; Belvoir had a lucky escape when she was hit by a bomb that failed to explode; the unexploded bomb was later found deep in the ship, carried up on deck and unceremoniously dumped over the stern.
+Still harassed by bombing, the two ships continued; Belvoir had a lucky escape when she was hit by a bomb that failed to explode and later was found deep in the ship, carried up on deck and unceremoniously dumped over the stern.